2021 in review:

 Thanks to rising inflation, money decreases in value.
 If the cost of goods increases ( = rising inflation), we can buy less today than we could yesterday with the same amount of money.

-That’s why I really wanted to invest some of my savings this year.
+That’s why I really wanted to invest some of my savings this year in the Best Platforms for Trading UK.
 Unfortunately, it didn’t come to that.
 I went to the bank, set up an account, etc. but then lost track and never put any money in it.

 My goal for 2022 is the same as in 2021: finding good resources about investing and finally start doing it!